piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

     * There are plans to do it in future release.
     * Note: potential challenges:
       * Security -  No priviliged containers support in Docker for Windows would result in all containers having access to the shared memory which is implementation of vRouter *flow0* interface;
-      * Communication - communication between container and the host through Windows named pipes isn't tested and implemented yet. vRouter *pkt0* and *ksync* interfaces are implemented with named pipes on Windows.
+      * Communication - communication between container and the host through Windows named pipes isn't tested yet. vRouter *pkt0* and *ksync* interfaces are implemented with named pipes on Windows.